St. Louis Union

 St. Louis Union were a short-lived mid-1960s English freakbeat rock band from Manchester who formed part of the mod rock scene.
-They were formed by singer Tony Cassidy, guitarist Keith Millar, tenor saxophone/flute player Alex Kirby (born 6 January 1947, Walkden, who left in late 1966 and was replaced by Lenni Zaksen and Bernie Brown), keyboardist David Tomlinson, bassist John Nichols and drummer Dave Webb.
+They were formed by singer Tony Cassidy, guitarist Keith Millar, tenor saxophone/flute player Alex Kirby, who left in late 1966 and was replaced by Lenni Zaksen and Bernie Brown, keyboardist David Tomlinson, bassist John Nichols and drummer Dave Webb.

+History

 They formed initially as The Satanists and then, after they changed their name, they won the Melody Maker National Beat Contest, in front of a 3,700 sold-out crowd on 15 August 1965 at Wimbledon Palais, leaving a fledgling The Pink Floyd (later known simply as Pink Floyd) in a lower placing.
 The judges included Graham Nash of The Hollies, Kenny Everett then a Radio London DJ and Vicki Wickham of Ready Steady Go!.
 The band's winning prizes included a Hammond organ, a recording contract with Decca Records, an appearance on ABC TV's Lucky Stars and a complete set of outfits from Cecil Gee the London tailors.
 At the time their manager was Terry Smith and Kennedy St. Artists were their sole agents.
 As a result of their contest win they made their first TV appearance on 18 August 1965 on Granada TV's Scene at 6.30.

 Their first single, a cover of the Beatles song "Girl", was released in early 1966, and was a success in the UK Singles Chart, where it reached No. 11 in February 1966.
 The single also had an American release on Parrot.
 The band were popular in the Manchester area.

 However, after "Girl", there were no more hits, despite two more singles "Behind The Door" and "East Side Story" being released.
 They performed "Behind the Door", "Respect" and "Down in the Valley" on 12 April 1966 on Top of the Pops, and appeared again on the show and played "East Side Story" plus "Things Get Better" and "Don't Worry Girl" on 1 November 1966.
 The same year they supported Otis Redding at the Manchester Apollo on 15 September and they also played "English Tea" and "I Got my Pride" in the film The Ghost Goes Gear.
 The band split up in 1967.